mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Stay here, Linyu.
 I'll be right back."

-  She cautiously approached the pair in the corner.
+  She approached the pair in the corner wearing an impeccable posture in lieu of her robes.
 There was a young man in an mechanic's uniform who looked like he had skipped sleep the night before and a maman about his height and build, twiddling with a small steel bar with a bend at the end.

   She greeted them, "Hi there.
 Do you know if this is when the train typically arrives?"